banurekhaMohan279/banurekhaMohan279/README.md

 - 👋  Hi, I’m Banurekha!
-- 👀 I’m interested in builing Scalable, Resilient web apps.
+- 👀  I’m interested in builing scalable, resilient web apps.
 - 🌱  I’m currently learning React Hooks and Frontend Architecture (specifically about Microfrontends)
 - 💞️  I’m looking to collaborate on my apps displayed in the portfolio
 - 📫  Reach me at ... banurekha279@gmail.com

 Check out the links of some of my projects :)